-Bus Lane Potential - As one of the most critical factors differentiating rapid service from local bus routes, the potential for exclusive right-of-way for transit vehicles was an important factor in the screening process.
-Traffic volumes were evaluated to estimate whether existing auto traffic could be reasonably accommodated with fewer travel I Scores reflected the percentage of the overall corridor.
+Bus Lane Potential - As one of the most critical factors differentiating rapid service from local bus routes, the potential for exclusive right-ofway for transit vehicles was an important factor in the screening process.
+Traffic volumes were evaluated to estimate whether existing auto traffic could be reasonably accommodated with fewer travel lanes.
+Scores reflected the percentage of the overall corridor length with the potential for bus lanes.